HushTug uses leather sourced in Himeji, Japan.

 The next step is to use a machine to soften the dried and hardened skin.

-If you listen closely, you can hear the very powerful sound of leather clashing against each other.
+If you listen closely, you can hear the powerful sound of leather clashing against leather.

 staining